NLP-Suite/NLP-Suite/README.md

 - OS X (intel)
 - Windows 10

 The following systems are not officially supported, but have been proven to work:

 - OS X (Apple Silicon - using Rosetta)

+## Supported Languages

+Many of the core algorithms of the current release of **the NLP Suite only work for the English Language** (e.g., Stanford CoreNLP, WordNet).

 ## Installing, Updating, & Running the NLP Suite